 Molasses Cookies are a holiday classic.
-This copycat version is slightly crispy on the outside and super soft on the inside, making it one of our favorite recipes for the classic cookie.
+This copycat version of the cookie sold at a popular coffee shop is slightly crispy on the outside and super soft on the inside, making it one of our favorite versions of the classic cookie.

 Sift flour, baking soda, salt, cinnamon, and ginger into wet mixture.
 Beat on low-speed until well combined, scraping sides of bowl as needed.

-Use a 1/4 c. ice cream scoop or measuring cup to portion out dough.
+Use an ice cream scoop or measuring cup to portion out dough.
 (If the dough is sticking, light spray the scoop or measuring cup with vegetable spray before portioning out each cookie.)

 Roll the dough into a ball, and then roll each ball in the plate of sugar.
-Place on baking sheet, 4-5 inches apart, as the cookies spread quite a bit.
+Place on baking sheet.
 Flatten each ball slightly.